rickynolep/Better-Chat-Animations/README.md

-# Better-Chat-Animations
+# Better Chat Animations
-Better Chat Animations with Clear Background For Minecraft Bedrock
+An Resource Pack for Minecraft Bedrock Editions (BE / MCPE) that makes the chat more animated and remove the dark background This is modified version of Chainsketch Chat Animations